AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-apply-citations.md

 ---
 # Add and manage citations in your content

+>[!NOTE]
+>
+> Citations are supported only in the Classic Editor and are currently not available in Editor 2.0.
+The information in this article applies only if you are using the Classic Editor.

 Citations are references to the source of information added to your content.
 Using citations, you can credit the authors of the source information and help readers to follow up on the source information.
 Adding citations makes your content more reliable and prevents plagiarism.
 They also allow you to display well-researched content.

 In Adobe Experience Manager Guides, you can add and import citations and apply them to your content.
 You can add these citations from any source of books, websites, and journals.